Keys are not an uncommon bearing in heraldry. In the logo of the Swiss bank UBS for example, there are three keys.

 (The images are reproduced with the kind permission of Liturgy, USA, who are offering the cross for sale on eBay1.
 If it has now been sold, Liturgy have several other interesting items in their inventory.
 See www.ebay.com/usr/liturgy).

-Click the photo to enlarge, and at the top of the cross we see Pius' coat of arms; on the left is IHS; on the right we see "SMR", which presumably means "Sancta Maria Regina", since the pope had a lively devotion to Mary; and on the reverse we see images of Peter & Paul2.
+Click the photo to enlarge, and at the top of the cross we see Pius' coat of arms; on the left is IHS; on the right we see "SMR", which presumably means "Sancta Maria Regina"2, since Pius had a lively devotion to the Blessed Virgin Mary; and on the reverse we see images of Peter & Paul3.

 By definition, pectoral crosses are made to be worn.
 Yet this one is unlikely to have been worn by the pope himself, since most pectoral crosses are the pope's own from before his election and would obviously lack the papal arms and the crossed keys.
 It is also unlikely that he'd have his selfie stamped on the front!

 Therefore although this includes a quintessential symbol of the papacy, it is most likely worn now in commemoration of Pius IX.
-(Researcher Sean Wright suggests this particular cross was commissioned by the pope to be handed to favoured prelates.)
+(Catholic lecturer Sean Wright suggests this particular cross was commissioned by the pope to be handed to favoured prelates.)

 Meaning of the keys